paulstothard/ncbi_search/README.md

                     database being queried (Optional).
   -m [INTEGER]    : the maximum number of records to return (Optional; default
                     is to return all matches satisfying the query).
-  -s              : return each record as a separate file, using the accession
+  -s              : request each record separately and save as a separate file.
-                    of the record as the filename.
-This option is only supported for -r values of 'gb' and 'gbwithparts' (Optional).
+                    This option is only supported for -r values of 'gb', and 'gbwithparts' (Optional).
   -v              : provide progress messages (Optional).
   -h              : show this message (Optional).
 ```